matejlou/tetrapal/README.md

 In theory number of natural neighbours for a given input point can range from 1 to the total number of vertices in the triangulation.
 In practice the maximum number is much lower for most point sets.
 However, to guarantee success it is advised to ensure that the output arrays are at least as large as the number of vertices in the triangulation.

+Because the function may fail, it is recommended to use barycentric interpolation for most cases.
+Natural neighbour interpolation is much slower and the resulting dither may not be perceptually better than barycentric interpolation.

 ### Nearest Neighbour Interpolation

 ```c
 int tetrapal_nearest_neighbour(const Tetrapal* tetrapal, const float point[3]);
 ```

-Tetrapal also supports nearest-neighbour queries within the tessellation.
+Tetrapal also supports nearest-neighbour queries within the triangulation.
 This can be faster than a standard linear search under the right circumstances.
 It is included for convenience.

 Returns the index of the nearest neighbour to the query point defined by `point[3]`.